manticoresoftware/manticoresearch/manual/Creating_a_cluster/Setting_up_replication/Setting_up_replication.md

 To use replication in Manticore Search:

-* [data_dir](Server_settings/Searchd.md#data_dir) option should be set in searchd section of the configuration file
+* [data_dir](Server_settings/Searchd.md#data_dir) option should be set in section "searchd" of the configuration file.
+Replication is not supported in the plain mode
-* there should be either a [listen](Server_settings/Searchd.md#listen) directive specified (without specifying a protocol) containing an external IP address that should not be equal to 0.0.0.0 or [node_address](Server_settings/Searchd.md#node_address) with external IP address
+* there should be either:
+  - a [listen](Server_settings/Searchd.md#listen) directive specified (without specifying a protocol) containing an IP address accessible by other nodes
+  -  or [node_address](Server_settings/Searchd.md#node_address) with an accessible IP address
-* set unique values for [server_id](Server_settings/Searchd.md#server_id) on each cluster node.
-If no value set, the node will try to use the MAC address (or a random number if this fails) to generate the server_id.
+* optionally set unique values for [server_id](Server_settings/Searchd.md#server_id) on each cluster node.
+If no value set, the node will try to use the MAC address (or a random number if that fails) to generate the server_id.

-If there is no replication protocol [listen](Server_settings/Searchd.md#listen) directive set Manticore will use first couple of free ports in a range of 200 ports after the port at which the daemon is listening (default protocol) for each cluster created.
-For the manual declaration of replication communication ports the [listen](Server_settings/Searchd.md#listen) directive port range should be defined and these "address - port range" pairs should be different for all the servers on the same host.
+If there is no replication [listen](Server_settings/Searchd.md#listen) directive set Manticore will use first couple of free ports in a range of 200 ports after the port at which the daemon is listening (default protocol) for each cluster created.
+For manual declaration of replication ports the [listen](Server_settings/Searchd.md#listen) directive port range should be defined and these "address - port range" pairs should be different for all Manticore instances on the same host.
 As a rule of thumb, the port range should specify no less than two ports per cluster.

 ## Replication cluster

 Replication cluster is a set of nodes among which a write transaction gets replicated.
 Replication is configured on the per-index basis.
 One index can be assigned to only one cluster.
 There is no restriction on how many indexes a cluster may have.
 All transactions such as `INSERT`, `REPLACE`, `DELETE`, `TRUNCATE` in any percolate index belonging to a cluster are replicated to all the other nodes in the cluster.
 Replication is multi-master, so writes to any particular node or to multiple nodes simultaneously work equally well.

 Replication cluster configuration options are:

 ### name

 Specifies a name for the cluster.
 Should be unique.

 ### path

 Data directory for a [write-set cache replication](https://galeracluster.com/library/documentation/state-transfer.html#state-transfer-gcache) and incoming indexes from other nodes.
 Should be unique among the other clusters in the node.
 Default is [data_dir](Server_settings/Searchd.md#data_dir).

 ### nodes

 A list of address:port pairs for all the nodes in the cluster (comma separated).
 A node's API interface should be used for this option.
 It  can contain the current node's address too.
 This list is used to join a node to the cluster and rejoin it after restart.

 ### options

 Options passed directly to Galera replication plugin as described here [Galera Documentation Parameters](https://galeracluster.com/library/documentation/galera-parameters.html)

 ## Write statements

 <!-- example write statements 1 -->
 For SQL interface all write statements such as `INSERT`, `REPLACE`, `DELETE`, `TRUNCATE`, `UPDATE` that change the content of a cluster's index should use `cluster_name:index_name` expression in place of an index name to make sure the change is propagated to all replicas in the cluster.
 An error will be triggered otherwise.